-A Jon Gnagy Learn to Draw kit, given to me by my astutely observant godparents when I was about ten years old, was my first exposure to real drawing and shading, and was the first time he'd seen or used a kneaded eraser.
-Drawing has always been a big part of who he is.
-Mr. Sanfaçon didn't take art in high school until his sophomore year but he quickly made up for lost time and received high grades for all of his artwork.
+A Jon Gnagy Learn to Draw kit, given to me by my astutely observant godparents when I was about ten years old, was my first exposure to real drawing and shading, and was the first time I'd seen or used a kneaded eraser.
+Drawing has always been a big part of who I am.
+Despite that fact, I didn't take art in high school until my sophomore year.
+I quickly made up for lost time and received high grades for all of my artwork.
 Much of it—dating back to 1974—is available for viewing right here at Sanfaçon.com.
-Mr. Sanfaçon had to be taught to respect his own artwork in those early days when he would fold his homework in half in order to carry it to school inside a notebook.
+I had to be taught to respect his own artwork in those early days when I would fold my homework in half in order to carry it to school inside a notebook.
 It was during those days in high school art class that I first experimented with all types of media.
 I enjoyed the variety and the challenges it presented, but I always returned to my first love: the pencil.

 After a year of temping at the computer chip maker, I joined the full-time staff.
-In 1988, after four years of creating cartoons, he assembled what he deemed to be the best ones into a manuscript and began shopping it to publishers around the country.
-In March of '89 Mr. Sanfaçon accepted a proposal from a subsidy publisher and in 1991 1,000 copies of the first edition of Freaks, Geeks & Chicken Beaks were released.
-Working with his editor/publisher over the next two years was a very frustrating experience for Mr. Sanfaçon, and he vows to steer clear of vanity publishers forever.
+In 1988, after three years of creating cartoons, I assembled what I deemed to be the best ones into a manuscript and began shopping it to publishers around the country.
+In March of '89, I accepted a proposal from a subsidy publisher and in 1991, 1,000 copies of the first edition of Freaks, Geeks & Chicken Beaks were released.
+Working with the editor/publisher over the next two years was a very frustrating experience for me, and I vow to steer clear of vanity publishers forever.

 "Never forget: This very moment, we can change our lives.
 There never was a moment, and never will be, when we are without the power to alter our destiny.
 This second, we can turn the tables on Resistance.
 This second, we can sit down and do our work."

-On June 30, 1993, Mr. Sanfaçon met the members of KISS for the first time outside the studios of Boston radio station WBCN.
-He was able to obtain autographs from drummer Eric Singer, lead guitarist Bruce Kulick, and bassist and co-founder Gene Simmons, chatting with Gene briefly before the band was hustled into their limousine.
-The following night, at a listening party at Avalon in support of their just relased "ALIVE III" and accompanying longform video "KISS Konfidential," I was able to meet each member of the band and have one of his 50+ KISS scrapbooks signed.
+On June 30, 1993 I met the members of KISS for the first time outside the studios of Boston radio station WBCN.
+I was able to obtain autographs from drummer Eric Singer, lead guitarist Bruce Kulick, and bassist and co-founder Gene Simmons, chatting with Gene briefly before the band was hustled into their limousine.
+The following night, at a listening party at Avalon in support of their just relased "ALIVE III" and accompanying longform video "KISS Konfidential," I was able to meet each member of the band and have one of my 50+ KISS scrapbooks signed.

-Mr. Sanfaçon continues rebuilding his portfolio while battling that fire-breathing dragon known as Resistance every single day.
+I'm continuing to rebuild my portfolio while battling that fire-breathing dragon known as Resistance every single day.